 About the Artist

-Zhi received a 2003 GAP to cover a portion of the model fees for three new large-scale screen paintings entitled Invisible People: Chinese Railroad Workers.
+Zhi received 2003 GAP Award funding to cover a portion of the model fees for three new large-scale screen paintings entitled Invisible People: Chinese Railroad Workers.
 Planned to measure 5 feet by 15 feet, the screens will be composed according to Chinese tradition: each of them will be painted on both sides and each side will feature a scene with over one hundred near life-size figures.
 “To paint images on both sides of the screen, and to confront the audience with two versions of history is to attempt to reveal the concealed and neglected part of the history of the American transcontinental railroads.
 I need to use life models and will hire native Chinese to be my models.
 They will wear clothes that date back to over one hundred years ago.”

-Zhi also received a 2002 Fellowship.
+Zhi also received a 2002 Fellowship from Artist Trust.

 Information included above was provided by artist at the time of application.